-Is responsible for:
+The Principal is responsible for:

-- Reviewing and approving this behaviour policy in conjunctions with the Assistant Principal and then the wider senior leadership team. - Ensuring that the school environment encourages positive behaviour. - Ensuring that staff deal effectively with behaviours that challenge. - Monitoring how staff implement this policy to ensure rewards and sanctions are applied consistently to all groups of learners (within the boundaries of their needs to ensure equity). - Ensuring that all staff understand the behavioural expectations and the importance of maintaining them. - Providing new staff with a clear induction into the school's behavioural culture to ensure they understand its rules and routines, and how best to support all learners to participate fully. - Offering appropriate training in behaviour management, and the impact of special educational needs and disabilities (SEND) and mental health needs on behaviour, including trauma informed practices, to any staff who require it, so they can fulfil their duties set out in this policy. - Ensuring this policy works alongside the safeguarding and child protection policy to offer learners both sanctions and support when necessary. - Ensuring that the data from the School Pod behaviour log is reviewed regularly, to make sure that no groups of learners are being disproportionately impacted by this policy.
+- Reviewing and approving this behaviour policy in conjunction with the Assistant Principal Behaviour and Pastoral, and then the wider SLT. - Ensuring that the school environment encourages positive behaviour. - Ensuring that staff deal effectively with behaviours that challenge. - Monitoring how staff implement this policy to ensure rewards and sanctions are applied consistently to all groups of learners (within the boundaries of their needs to ensure equity). - Ensuring that all staff understand the behavioural expectations and the importance of maintaining them. - Providing new staff with a clear induction into the school's behavioural culture to ensure they understand its rules and routines, and how best to support all learners to participate fully. - Offering appropriate training in behaviour management, and the impact of special educational needs and disabilities (SEND) and mental health needs on behaviour, including trauma informed practices, to any staff who require it, so they can fulfil their duties set out in this policy. - Ensuring this policy works alongside the Safeguarding Policy to offer learners both sanctions and support when necessary. - Ensuring that the data from the MIS behaviour log is reviewed regularly, to make sure that no groups of learners are being disproportionately impacted by this policy.